vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Connecting to the platform

 Let's start by creating an API client that will talk to the API.
-As mentioned above, `api-client` project connects to the eCommerce platforms, so open `packages/api-client/src/index.server.ts`.
+As mentioned above, `api-client` project connects to the eCommerce platforms, so this is the project to update.

+### Structure of the `api-client` project

+When you open `packages/api-client/src` folder, you will see only two files and one empty folder.
+It's not much, considering how much code some Node.js servers require, but this is thanks to abstractions we created.
+So what are they for?

+- `index.ts` is a file that should **not** contain any server-side code but export things that `composables` or `theme` projects might need.
+Great examples are integration-specific TypeScript types for request and response bodies or helper functions.
+- `index.server.ts` is a file that contains server-side code.
+Inside of it `apiClientFactory` creates `createApiClient` method and exports it.
+This method is called on every request to Server Middleware.
+It returns request-specific API client and all endpoints that extend Server Middleware.

 GraphQL example https://github.com/vuestorefront/commercetools